 As discussed earlier, the subject parcels are vacant and structurally unimproved.
-They are located in rural areas with the historical land use being for agricultural livestock grazing purposes.
-Rural residential development in Madison and Beaverhead Counties has been occurring for several years and has been expanding to the more rural and outlying areas.
+They are located in a rural area with the historical land use being for agricultural livestock grazing and farming purposes.
+Rural residential development in Gallatin and Broadwater Counties have been occurring for several years and have been expanding to the more rural and outlying areas near the appraised properties.
 These developments vary from seasonal and year-round rural residential homesites and hobby ranchettes (5 to 40- acre tracts) to executive homesites and recreational ranches ranging from 40 to 100 acres in size to upwards of several thousand acres.
 The local market has been active and a good demand exists for all types of property.

-Legally Permissive Uses: As discussed earlier, there is no rural zoning in Beaverhead County and it is specifically assumed that the subject property are not, and will not be, subject to any deed restrictions, covenants, or other land use restrictions.
+Legally Permissive Uses: As discussed earlier, there is no rural zoning in Broadwater County and it is specifically assumed that the subject property is not, and will not be, subject to any deed restrictions, covenants, or other land use restrictions.
 Thus, many differing and varied uses are legally permissive for the subject properties.
 These potential uses would include agriculture, wildlife habitat, recreation, investment, open space and conservation, and countless variations of residential, commercial, and/or industrial development.
 However, subdivision of any property creating parcels less than 160 acres in size requires a state-mandated subdivision review process.

-The properties being appraised herein vary in size from 40 to 640 acres and, therefore, Sale ID #259 could not be further subdivided without going through the county subdivision process or some type of family conveyance or boundary adjustment procedure.
-Research of the surrounding area and competing areas revealed that the primary uses of similar properties are for rural agriculture, recreational, investment, and some limited rural residential uses.
+The properties being appraised herein vary in size from 160 to 637.84 acres; therefore, two of the subject parcels could not be further subdivided into smaller tracts without going through the county subdivision process or some type of family conveyance.
+Research of the surrounding area and competing areas revealed that the primary uses of similar properties are for rural residential development, recreational, investment, and agricultural uses.
 Typical buyers can be long-term local residents, wealthy neighboring landowners, or out-of-state investor types.

 Physically Possible Uses: All of the legally permissive uses are generally physically possible on portions of the appraised property as there are no physical limitations to certain areas of the properties that would prohibit the legally possible uses.
+The topography and access characteristics of Sale ID #336 would be a challenge for intensive major construction and development but are not prohibitive.
 Therefore, the legally permissive and physically possible uses of the appraised property would be the industrial, commercial, and residential development along with the agricultural, recreational, open space, and investment uses discussed above.